 What can we do to help our feline friends with their allergies?
 What are the most common cat allergies?

 Table of Contents

 Common Types of Cat Allergies

-Cats tend to have allergic reactions to the same type of things that dogs and even humans do.
-We can essentially break cat allergies down into 4 different classifications: Environmental allergies, flea allergies, food allergies and atopic dermatitis.
+Cats tend to have allergic reactions to the same things that dogs and even humans do.
+We can essentially break cat allergies into four classifications: Environmental allergies, flea allergies, food allergies, and atopic dermatitis.

-Flea allergies aren’t mutually exclusive with dogs, cats too can be affected.
-Flea bites can be extremely irritating for cats, often times affecting their entire body, not just at the site of the flea bite(s).
+Flea allergies aren’t mutually exclusive with dogs; cats too can be affected.
+Flea bites can be highly irritating to cats, often affecting their entire body, not just at the site of the flea bite(s).

 And finally, atopic dermatitis.
-Atopic dermatitis is a skin condition often accompanied by symptoms such as redness, inflammation, hot spots, sores and hair loss.
+Atopic dermatitis is a skin condition often accompanied by redness, inflammation, hot spots, sores, and hair loss.

 Common Symptoms of Cat Allergies: